 By mail, online or in person.

-What is the state agency that accepts the out of state registration?
+What is the agency that accepts out-of-district registrations?

 Do the signatures on the District of Columbia corporation application need to be original?